-- 1. Open the UPS front door by lifting the latch from the bottom and turning to the right (counterclockwise) and swing the door open. - 2.
+- 1. Open the front door by lifting the latch from the bottom and turning to the right (counterclockwise) and swing the door open. - 2.
 Remove the screws securing the bottom internal safety shield panel and remove the panel to gain access to the input, output, and battery power wiring terminals.
 Retain the hardware for later use. - 3.
-If the UPS has a Sidecar, loosen the bottom screws and completely remove the top screws securing the sidecar front panel.
-Lift the panel upwards and remove from the unit.
-Retain the hardware for later use. - 4.
+If wiring the UPS using the top entry sidecar, proceed to Step 7; otherwise proceed to Step 4. - 4.
+Bottom Entry Wiring.
+Remove the bottom conduit plate (see Figure 4-4) from the inside bottom of the UPS.
+Identify all conduit requirements and mark their location.
+Drill and punch all conduit holes in the bottom conduit plate prior to mounting on the UPS.
+Install the conduit plate and install all conduit runs into the plate.
+Pull the wiring through conduit into the wiring area. - 5.
+Route the input and output cables through the bottom of the cabinet to the UPS terminals.
+See Figure 4-4 for wiring access information, and Figure 4-7 for terminal locations. - 6.
+Proceed to Step 11. - 7.
+If not already accomplished, remove the bottom screw securing the sidecar front panel.
+Lift the panel straight up to remove from the panel hanger brackets at the top of the cabinet. - 8.
 Remove the screws securing the sidecar internal safety shield panel and remove the panel to gain access to the interior of the sidecar and the UPS inter-cabinet wiring access pass-through.
-Retain the hardware for later use. - 5.
-If wiring via bottom entry, remove the bottom conduit plate, or plates if sidecar is installed.
-If wiring via top entry, remove the top entry conduit plate from the sidecar.
-For details on conduit plate locations on the UPS only see Figure 4-5, for UPS with Sidecar see Figure 4-6.
+Retain the hardware for later use.